-However, taking a lightweight door that has thin panels or boards and adding the same seals and self-closer as described above will not turn that door into a fire resisting door.
+However, taking a lightweight door that has thin panels or boards and adding the same seals and self-closer as described above will not turn it into a fire-resisting door.
 That type of door is unsuitable for upgrading to a fire door.

-The key to upgrading a fire door is to assess the door for suitability and condition and then to undertake the necessary repair and improvement works using the correct materials.
-In this way there can be some assurance that the door would perform as a fire resisting door.
+The key to upgrading a fire door is to assess the door for suitability and condition and then undertake the necessary repair and improvement works using the correct materials.
+In this way, there can be some assurance that it would perform as a fire-resisting door.
 In terms of what form that assurance takes, this will depend on the availability of evidence of performance for the materials used for the upgrading works.
-It will also depend on the competence of those that carry out the works and the quality of the workmanship.
+It will also depend on the competence of those that carry out the work and the quality of the workmanship.

-Upgrading of suitable doors to fire doors has been accepted as a useful way to make buildings safer for some time now and there are guidance documents to help those that need to undertake these types of upgrading projects.
-These documents include those from Historic England; ‘Timber-panelled Doors & Fire’ from 1997 and the ‘Guide to the Fire Resistance of Historic Timber Panel Doors’ published in July 2021.
-There is also guidance at the website of the Intumescent Fire Seals Association including the Information Sheet 6: ‘Guidance on the Upgrading of Joinery Doors’ at https://www.ifsa.org.uk/documents/ and the wood information sheet WIS 1-32 ‘Upgrading timber joinery doors for fire resistance’ available from TRADA.
+Upgrading of suitable doors to fire doors has been accepted as a useful way to make buildings safer for some time now, and there are guidance documents to help those that need to undertake these types of upgrading projects.
+These documents include those from Historic England: ‘Timber-panelled Doors & Fire’ from 1997 and the ‘Guide to the Fire Resistance of Historic Timber Panel Doors’ published in July 2021.
+There is also guidance on the website of the Intumescent Fire Seals Association including Information Sheet 6: ‘Guidance on the Upgrading of Joinery Doors’ and the wood information sheet WIS 1-32 ‘Upgrading timber joinery doors for fire resistance’, available from TRADA.

-So, in terms of evidence of fire performance for upgrading doors I said earlier ‘yes and no’ to the question of whether such evidence is available.
-Yes, there are tested products with evidence of fire performance for use when upgrading doors to fire doors.
-Such products include intumescent paints, intumescent paper and fire rated boards as well as intumescent edge seals and smoke seals but these are not standalone fire rated products.
-They will have been successfully tested when applied to certain types of timber doors so it is important to make sure that the test evidence for the product is applicable to the type of door being subject to the upgrading works.
-Also, as already stated, it will also depend on the competence of those that carry out the works and the quality of the workmanship.
+So, in terms of evidence of fire performance for upgrading doors, we said earlier ‘yes and no’ to the question of whether such evidence is available.
+Yes, there are tested products with evidence of fire performance for use when upgrading doors to external or internal fire doors.
+Such products include intumescent paints, intumescent paper, and fire-rated boards as well as intumescent edge seals and smoke seals, but these are not standalone fire-rated products.
+They will have been successfully tested when applied to certain types of timber doors, so it is important to make sure that the test evidence for the product is applicable to the type of door being subjected to the upgrading works.
+It will also depend on the competence of those that carry out the work and the quality of the workmanship regarding the fire door installation.
 The correct selection of door hardware will also contribute to the fire performance of a timber-based door.